-Brainstorm physically-distanced practice activities that have a racing component.
-Although formal competition is outside the scope of Phase 2, some practice activities with a racing component may be acceptable.
-Examples include: pursuits (1 lap, 2 lap,

-- 2.5 lap, 7 lap), long track-style relays, and opposite-end skills-based races. - Consider organizing opportunities at outdoor venues, as competition in outdoor venues may be allowed before competition in indoor venues.
+- Regularly include practice activities that have a racing component.
+Examples of physically-distanced races include: pursuits (1 lap, 2 lap, 2.5 lap, 7 lap), long track-style relays, and opposite-end skills-based races.
+Occasional non-physically-distanced races during practice (i.e. simulation races) are also acceptable. - Consider organizing opportunities at outdoor venues (e.g a skate-a thon).
 Contact local cities, ski resorts and x-country ski clubs who have ice surfaces that could be rented.
-Start planning early to ensure all insurance requirements are met, especially if the venue has not previously been used by the club. - Form connections with a 'sister club' for virtual competitions, when a return to formal competition is allowed under enhanced protocols.
-For example, when formal competition is allowed, have skaters from two different clubs race a 2-lap pursuit at their home club, then compile a virtual leaderboard to determine the winner.
+Start planning early to ensure all insurance requirements are met, especially if the venue has not previously been used by the club. - Form connections with a 'sister club' for virtual competitions.
+For example, have skaters from two different clubs race a 2-lap pursuit during their home club practices, then compile a virtual leaderboard to determine the winner.